JCog/fp/CONTRIBUTING.md

 ## Pull Requests

 Before you create a pull request with your changes, make sure your code actually builds and anything you changed works.
 Next, run the `format.sh` script to ensure that everything matches fp's code style.
-Once you've done that, you're ready to create a [pull request!](https://github.com/pmret/papermario/pulls) When creating a pull request, make sure that your commits and pull request name accurately describe what your changes are.
+Once you've done that, you're ready to create a [pull request!](https://github.com/pmret/papermario/pulls) When creating a pull request, make sure that your pr is to the `develop` branch and that commits and pull request name accurately describe what your changes are.